modal-inria/Kernalytics/README.md

 The following people contributed to the development of Kernalytics: Vincent Kubicki, Alain Celisse.

-Copyrigth Inria - Université de Lille - CNRS
+Copyright Inria - Université de Lille - CNRS

 ## Quick start for kernalyzr